-Whenever a PCE process is built, be sure to build a Revolution hardware configuration file using the 720i module so that all configuration parameters match the process.
-The Revolution file defines the required digital i/o, softkeys, and the print formats (AuxFmt) used.
+Whenever a PCE process is built, be sure to build a Revolution III hardware configuration file using the 720i module so that all configuration parameters match the process.
+The Revolution III file will define any required digital i/o, softkeys, and the print formats (AuxFmt) used.

-In Revolution, there is a Monitor Mode in the Tools tab of the editor, which can be used to set individual parameters such as a DigOut to Output or Input.
+In Revolution III, there is a Monitor Mode in the Tools tab of the editor, which can be used to set individual parameters such as a DigOut to Output or Input.

-10.5 Setting Up a Simple Three-Step Fill
+Setting Up a Simple Three-Step Fill

-The following example sets up three steps to start the process with DigIn 1, turn on DigOut 2 until the target is reached (100 lbs), and wait for the scale to empty before allowing a restart.
+The following example will set up three steps to start the process with DigIn 1, turn on DigOut 2 until the target is reached (100 lbs), and wait for the scale to empty before allowing a restart.